homologus/simple-kmer-counter/README.md

 ## Simple Kmer Counter

+Kmer counters are at the heart of many efficient NGS applications.
+Often we need a bare bones (but efficient) kmer counter to start developing our code.
+Here is such a simple and efficient kmer counter that can be used as the "starter app" for bioinformatics.

-These files are copied from https://github.com/lh3/kmer-cnt.
-I removed everything except kc-c1.c and its related files.
+The files in this folder are directly copied from [kmer-cnt](https://github.com/lh3/kmer-cnt).
+I removed everything else except kc-c1.c and its related files.
 Then I modified the kc-c1.c to simplify the code further.

-The main purpose of this exercise is to understand how to use Heng Li's khashl.h and kseq.h.
-I removed ketopt.h and kthreads.{h,c} for simplicity.
+The main purpose of this exercise is to understand Heng Li's khashl.h and kseq.h.
+Those and other [klib components](https://attractivechaos.github.io/klib/) are optimized for speed.
+I removed two other klib files (ketopt.h and kthreads.{h,c}) of the original kc-c1.c for simplicity.

 ~~~~~~~~~~~
 $ make